 Query: Hi doctor, This is a tough question to ask.
 I believe that oscillations or brain oscillations can be associated with rhythmic variations and vibrations, which coincide with alpha waves or gamma waves.
 When an outside stimulus is introduced such as a metronome and we perform a specific motor skill in...
 Read Full »

-Query: Hello doctor, I am a 46 year old female.
-My blood pressure is low normal.
+Query: Hello doctor, I am a 46-year-old female.
+My blood pressure is low and normal.
 I have never had any heart issues except palpitations when pregnant 10 years ago.
 They did a cardiac ultrasound at that time, which was normal.
-Just over a week ago, I started feeling, intermittently during the day, as if my ...
+Just over a week ago, I started feeling, intermittently during the day, as if...
 Read Full »

 Most Popular Articles